5 Strategies to Boost Web Traffic

 Best for: Every new website

 Upon launching your site, submit your URL to Google.
-This initial step will help Google recognize your site online more quickly than if you were to wait for Google to find your site on its own, which can take months.
+This initial step will help Google recognize your site on-line more quickly than if you were to wait for Google to find your site on its own, which can take months.
 When you submit your site, Google indexes your website, which enables it to consider your site as a potential result in relevant search queries.
-It’s also free and easy to do, so there’s no reason not to give your site the chance to get found in search faster.
+It’s also free and easy to do, so there’s no reason not to give your site the chance to be found in search faster.

 2. Create a Google My Business Account